simap/MicDelta/MicDelta report.md

   * The MicData module might benefit slightly by using a Mem2Mem DMA transfer instead of memcpy when unwrapping the circular buffer.
 Alternatively, a one-shot or ping-pong buffer could be used and obviate the need to unwrapp/copy.
 * Analog / sample quality - supply spikes on the scope and phantom signals in ADC samples occurred when samples were taken while the system was busy.
 This is likely due to poor board analog design and could be fixed in hardware.
 A workaround in firmware is in place, but reduces throughput slightly.
 * DC offset calculation improvements - the current implemenation tends to bounce around 1 LSB.
+* Improve microphone hardware - pre amplificiation and blocking sounds behind the micriphone could improve the signal quality and device usefulness.

 # Grading - Self Assessment